-Unlike in a track, trail running involves various trails to follow depending on how well you know the area.
+Unlike on a track, trail running involves various trails to follow depending on how well you know the area.
 That gives you the confidence that you always have an option if you experience any difficulty.
 Confidence and agility cut down your anxiety levels to the bare minimum.

 The safety of knowing that there is minimal contact with the animals along the course also keeps you in a relaxed state.
 Anxiety eats up your energy levels as you think more than you do.
-All you can think about in trail running is probably where the next aid station is or how far you are from the finish line.
+All you can think about in trail running is where the next aid station is or how far you are from the finish line.